Wartets/World-Simulator/README.md

 - **Paint cell values**: Select paint tool and draw on grid
 - **Inject perturbations**: Define forcing regions with the perturbation tool
 - **Create checkpoints**: Save state at any timestep for later replay
+- **Manage checkpoints**: Browse in-memory checkpoints, restore, rename, or delete them from the checkpoint panel
+- **Use native file pickers**: Browse parameter presets and event logs through the OS file chooser when available

 ---